|Guide||♦||8 Triplogs||0 Topics|

 Starting from the Kite Lake Trailhead at the north end of the parking lot, take the signed trail north.
 After a short distance, the trail splits (signed) near where it crosses the Kite Lake outlet stream.
 Stay left to head towards Democrat.
 Shortly after that, the trail splits again, stay to the right to continue straight uphill.
 Accidentally taking the left split leads down towards the lake, but it is easy to get back up to the correct trail.
-At first, the trail has a fairly gradual incline up to the area of the Kentucky Belle Mine.
+At first, the trail has a relatively gradual incline up to the area of the Kentucky Belle Mine.
 There is a lot of old mining buildings and equipment alongside the trail.
 After passing the mine, the trail becomes steeper and begins to enter the talus slopes.

 Head west from the saddle to make your way up Democrat.
 The trail is initially just barely to the left of the ridge, then directly on top of the ridge for a few moments before heading back to the left side again.
 Cairns again help in the rockier spots, but it's pretty easy to navigate through.
 As you ascend, the trail becomes steeper, eventually switchbacking in a few places up the east side of Democrat.
 The trail becomes very steep and loose just before the false summit.
-Once you reach the false summit, the true summit becomes obvious to your right, and it's a pretty easy hike up to it.
+Once you reach the false summit, the true summit becomes evident to your right, and it's a pretty easy hike up to it.
 Democrat sits at 14,148' and is the 28th highest of the 53 ranked Colorado 14ers.
 The views all around are spectacular.
 Once you've had your fill, retrace your steps back down to the Democrat-Cameron saddle, carefully through the steeper portions.

 Once back at the saddle, head east towards Cameron.
 The trail is generally not as steep as what you just dealt with, but you still have to regain 800' in just under a mile.
 The trail is mostly easy to follow, with cairns helping along the way.
 Just looking ahead and above you is usually enough to stay on the correct track.
-Cameron is an unranked 14er, but sits at 14,238', and after all that work you did, you will consider it to be a peak.
+Cameron is an unranked 14er but sits at 14,238', and after all that work you did, you will consider it to be a peak.
 Cameron is a broad, flat summit, with a definite moonscape feel to it.
-Lincoln is clearly visible to the northeast.
+Lincoln is visible to the northeast.

 From Cameron, head down to the Cameron-Lincoln saddle (you'll lose less than 150') and continue to follow the trail northeast up to Lincoln.
 The trail is clearly defined, and you will regain about 170' on your way to the summit at 14,286', which is the 8th highest Colorado 14er, and the highest in Park County.
 Again, views in all directions are great, and you can also see numerous mining roads on the surrounding mountain slopes.
 Lincoln may be my favorite of the four peaks on this loop.
 Retrace your steps back down to the Cameron-Lincoln saddle.
 If you are making a T of the three peaks, retrace your steps back over Cameron and to the trailhead.
-If you are completing the loop, contine reading.
+If you are completing the loop, continue reading.

 Once back at the saddle, head south towards Bross.
-You will be traversing the east slope of Cameron for a while, and this is the easiest hiking of the entire loop.
+You will be traversing the east slope of Cameron for a while, and this is the most leisurely hiking of the entire loop.
 After you leave Cameron behind, you will be on the edge of a ridge with the Cameron Amphitheater to your left and the cirque you are looping to your right.
-As you approach Bross, the trail begins to gently ascend again.
+As you approach Bross, the trail begins to ascend again gently.
 Here you have a choice--legally, Bross is on private property and is off-limits to hikers.
 There is a signed trail that points you to your right and traverses Bross below the summit before descending; there is one fork on this traverse, stay left.
 This is the legal option.
 However, it seems that most people continue up to the true summit anyway.
-If you choose to summit, continue heading uphill, choosing the mining roads or trails that keep leading uphill.
-A gps track can be helpful here.
+If you choose to summit, continue heading uphill, choosing the mining roads or trails that keep leading upward.
+A GPS track can be helpful here.
 Once at the summit, you are at 14,172' and on the 22nd highest ranked Colorado 14er.
-The summit is very broad and flat, huge actually, and also has a moonscape feel.
+The summit is very broad and flat, massive actually, and also has a moonscape feel.
 Out of respect for the private property, I did not hang around on the summit; I took a few pictures and headed downhill on the trail leading to the southwest.